 - Click the New button on the ribbon and select Object.
 The Summary page displays.

 - Type a name for the object in the Name field.

-For additional information, refer to the 'Custom Objects Overview' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Custom Objects Overview' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products..

 See also the 'Ask the Experts session: Extending Data Into Your Site' dated January 25, 2018, available from the Oracle B2C Service Webinars page.
 This webinar focuses on options for adding data points into a site with custom fields and custom objects.
 This session helps attendees understand the different data types available in the system.
 Different concepts are reviewed such as indexing, relationships, masking and others.
 It also explores the impact of data and how different data types can impact table sizes as well as best practices to consider.

 If you would like to engage our Oracle Consulting team for customization with your site, please contact your Sales Account Manager.

 A vital consideration to keep in mind when deploying a Custom Object is that it is not possible to predict the exact amount of time a deployment will take.
 A completely normal deployment can take 24 hours or more.
 If replication is behind (See Answers 5609 & 2817), a deployment cannot complete.
 As it is possible for replication to be days behind, you should make any necessary changes to Custom Objects at least several days before they will be needed.
 Even back-to-back deployments can take very different amounts of time to complete, and this is rarely a cause for concern.

 Additionally, there are certain stages of the deployment where your entire Custom Object table will be locked.
 While the table is locked, you will be unable to access any Custom Objects; this includes in reports, workspaces, the Customer Portal, and anywhere else that they are in use.